-- We will share specific datasets via domain-specific public repositories (see list recommended by PLoS; FAIRsharing.org; re3data.org) (state which datasets and data repositories). - Unstructured data will be shared via the H2020 data repository Zenodo-FBM/CHUV community or Dryad (choose one after checking the comparative table, or consider both and make a final selection depending on the journal's requirements).
-The following two data repositories fulfill biomedical journals' and SNSF's requirements (allowing publishing FAIR data, non-commercial). - > Ask the SNSF for cost coverage
+- > We will share specific datasets via domain-specific public repositories. [state which datasets and data repositories] - Unstructured data will be shared via the H2020 data repository Zenodo-FBM/CHUV community or Dryad [choose one or consider both and make a final selection depending on the journal's requirements].
+The following data repository (ies) fulfill biomedical journals' and SNSF's requirements (allowing publishing FAIR data, non-commercial).